bravetools/bravetools/docs/examples/deploy-ml-models.md

 brave publish
 ```

-This will produce a `tar.gz` file, which can be imported and dpeloyed elsewhere:
+This will produce a `tar.gz` file, which can be imported and deployed elsewhere:

 ```bash
 brave import gpt2-streamlit-20201201082229.tar.gz